TCP/IP AT Commands¶

 AT+CIPSENDEX=<link ID>,<length>

-// Remote IP and ports can be set in UDP transmission:
+// Remote host and port can be set for UDP transmission:

 Response: